15 Best Indoor Birthday Party Ideas for LA Kids

-There is a special kind of stress—both emotional and financial—that planning a birthday party can cause if you have kids born between the months of November and March.
+There is a special kind of stress—both emotional and financial—that planning an indoor birthday party can cause if you have kids born between the months of November and March.
 Oh sure, everyone struggles with the great birthday party question, but those moms who gave birth in LA in August are pretty safe claiming a corner of a public park or throwing down some blankets on the beach.
 If you have a December baby, you may have tried that, but at some point probably cried "Never again!"
 LA might not have a proper winter, but it has a proper Indoor Birthday Party season, if only for the sanity of the parents.
 Allow us to share some of our favorite options for entertaining the masses without stressing about the weather.

 1. Santa Monica Pier Aquarium

 This spot is perfect at any time of year.
 If the weather is fine, the patio is a great spot for cake, and the beach beckons after the party.
 If the weather is foul, no one cares when all the fun is indoors petting anemones and sea cucumbers and making faces at the sharks.
 A basic party includes private use of the space and touch tanks, and staff to help with party set-up and take-down; the next package up includes an individualized animal presentation and educational program.
 One flat fee includes up to 25 kids, making "the whole class" an affordable option.

 If your kids would rather spin and spin than hang with the marine biologists, a party just upstairs from the Aquarium can focus on another Santa Monica classic.
 The historic carousel remains open to the public during most parties, but the birthday crowd gets a private roped-off area and unlimited rides on the merry-go-round for up to 30 kids.
 For a little extra, each kid gets a token for an ice cream sundae at the Soda Jerks old-fashioned ice cream fountain that shares space with the Carousel.